What Is Motivational Interviewing?

 Getty

-Motivational interviewing was a process developed by clinical psychologist William R. Miller and later expanded on with Stephen Rollnick as an option for those experiencing a substance use disorder.
+Motivational interviewing was a process initially developed by clinical psychologist William R. Miller and later expanded on with Stephen Rollnick as an option in clinical practice for those experiencing a substance use disorder.
 The process itself is based on the humanistic values of Carl Rogers in which patients are treated with empathy and unconditional positive regard.
-Miller and Rollnick developed a guide printed by Guilfold Press that serves as a foundation for helping people change using MI principles.
-The theory and practice of MI have evolved over subsequent decades, and it's now used in behavioral and cognitive psychotherapy for various conditions and is driven by personal motivation.
+Miller and Rollnick developed a guide printed by Guilfold Press that serves as a foundation for helping patients change behavior using MI principles.
+The theory and practice of MI in clinical psychology have evolved over subsequent decades, and it's now used in behavioral and cognitive psychotherapy for various conditions.

 Counselors may use MI as an evidence-based approach to help clients find the internal motivation to make beneficial changes.
-Positive changes could include abstaining from substance use, adhering to medications, maintaining healthy eating practices, or improving physical health conditions.
+This could help clients cease smoking, abstain from substance use, adhere to medications, maintain healthy eating practices, or improve physical health conditions.

 MI may be effective for many mental illnesses and symptoms and can be applied in a broad range of settings, including healthcare, education, and human services.
 Therapists often employ MI to treat substance use disorders, but MI strategies might also be used to support the following objectives: